How You Can Help

 Whil most trekkers are already environmentally conscious, there are a number of ways that all of us can improve our eco-footprint to help preserve the environment for future generations to enjoy.

 Most people who enjoy walking and hiking as a pastime also tend to be aware of the environment to some degree or another.
 However, many do not realise the effect that some of their behaviours can actually be harmful to the environment that they love so much and want to protect.
+Often it is not the individual impact of one trekker, but the behaviour of the hundreds or even thousands who are all doing the same thing, that collectively impacts an environment or leads to ecological damage.

 We’ve listed our top tips for a lighter footprint while trekking: